emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### Install EMQX on Kubernetes

 For users using Kubernetes, EMQX provides [EMQX Kubernetes Operator](https://www.emqx.com/en/emqx-kubernetes-operator).
-This Operator can help you quickly deploy an EMQX cluster with complete functions that can be used in a production environment in Kubernetes environment.
+This Operator can help you quickly deploy an EMQX cluster with complete functions that can be used for a production installation in Kubernetes environment.

 EMQX Kubernetes Operator is an application orchestration tool based on Kubernetes native API, which is used for automatic deployment and lifecycle management of EMQX clusters.
 You can refer to the [documentation](https://github.com/emqx/emqx-operator/blob/main/docs/user-guides/get-started.md) to learn how to deploy EMQX using the Operator.